yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 -rw-r--r--  1 kali kali 2013 Mar  2 03:49 etw.x86.o
 ```

 As you can see, we are in the `etw` directory that we've created earlier specifically for this module.
-We have our actual module (`etw.py`) as well as both the BOF's for x86 and x64 respectively.
+We have our actual module (`etw.py`) as well as both the BOF's for *x86* and *x64* respectively.
 Now that our module is good to go, let's load it up into Havoc.

-Like before, it's important to make sure that the module has been successfully loaded and is free of errors :
+Like before, it's important to make sure that the module has been successfully loaded and is free of errors:

 ![](/assets/imgs/havoc-c2/Pasted image 20240303173257.png)

 ![](/assets/imgs/havoc-c2/Pasted image 20240303173848.png)

 Looks like it's all working and ready to be used.
-Let's attempt to stop ETW monitoring first :
+Let's attempt to stop ETW monitoring first:

 ![](/assets/imgs/havoc-c2/Pasted image 20240303175536.png)

 Appears to have worked.
-Now if we try to run SharpHound.exe inline, we will see absolutely nothing in the `.NET assemblies` tab in `Process Hacker` :
+Now if we try to run SharpHound.exe inline, we will see absolutely nothing in the `.NET assemblies` tab in `Process Hacker`:

 ![](/assets/imgs/havoc-c2/Pasted image 20240303175624.png)

 Our bypass was successful!
-So no need to patch up every single tool we have.
+So no need to patch up every single tool we have manually.
 Bypassing ETW as a whole was enough to get rid of the entire evidence.
 Or was it enough?

 ### Digging even deeper into C# inline execution

 Previously, we cleared up all the evidence that ETW can provide defenders with.
 This evidence is enough to get us caught during an engagement.
 But now that we got rid of this evidence, are we really that undetectable?

 Well, our footprint has been significantly reduced; though not entirely.
-In this section, we'll take a look at the memory tab in `Process Hacker` to see if any artifacts are present in memory as a result of executing C# code inline.
-If we attempt to run our `SharpHound.exe` binary inline once again in Havoc and check out memory data, we will stumble upon this find :
+In this section, we'll take a look at the memory tab in `Process Hacker` to see if any artifacts are present in memory as a result of us executing C# code inline.
+If we attempt to run our `SharpHound.exe` binary inline once again and check out memory data, we will stumble upon this find:

 ![](/assets/imgs/havoc-c2/Pasted image 20240303214835.png)

-The "This program cannot be run in DOS mode" line is very popular and is present in almost every modern executable's header.
+The "*This program cannot be run in DOS mode*" line is very popular and is present in almost every modern executable's header.
 Now in our case, seeing this immediately should raise suspicion as this means that there's a process on the system that contains another program loaded within its memory which is not typical behavior.

 Additionally, remember how we mentioned that Havoc automatically unloads AppDomains after the execution has finished?
 Well, it's a little different when it comes to memory.
 Even after the executable has finished running, this header will still remain in memory.

 Reason being, the executable, once loaded into memory, isn't unloaded automatically by Havoc after execution.
 Thus, this leaves a trace that can potentially get us exposed.
 With this being said, let's look at a few ways we can use to circumvent this issue.

-## Stomping PE header - Method #1
+## Stomping The PE header - Method #1

 The first method that we will be looking at involves adding some custom code into our C# assemblies.
-This custom code will be responsible for stomping the PE header at the beginning or the end of the assembly's execution.
-Let's take a look at the code in question :
+This custom code will be responsible for stomping the PE header at the beginning or at the end of the assembly's execution.
+Let's take a look at the code in question:

 ![](/assets/imgs/havoc-c2/Pasted image 20240316153529.png)

 In a nutshell, we will be iterating through memory regions and zeroing out the memory in question.
 As a result, the PE header will be erased and thus reducing our footprint.

 Seems like a good way to stomp the PE header right?
-Well it is, although we would need to add this piece of code to all our C# assemblies which can be a very time consuming task depending on the amount of C# assemblies you normally use.
+Well it is, although we would need to add this piece of code to all of our C# assemblies; which can be a very daunting task depending on the amount of C# assemblies we normally use.

 Nonetheless, it is a valid way to stomp the PE header and it is worth considering as part of your offensive tradecraft.

-## Stomping PE header - Method #2
+## Stomping The PE header - Method #2

 Let's now take a look at another method.
 If for whatever reason, you are not able to incorporate the code from the previous section into your C# tradecraft, no worries - you can always clear the PE header afterwards.
-For our purposes, we'll use the following C code :
+For our purposes, we'll use the following C code:

 ```sql
 #include <windows.h>